Tinnitus and suicidal thoughts: What to do when life feels overwhelming

 Some people simply get used to it, but about 20 percent seek medical help.
-In severe cases, suicidal thoughts can occur.
+In severe cases, depression, anxiety and suicidal thoughts can occur.

 “Not knowing when something is going to end and seeing no escape is a recipe for suicidal thoughts,” said clinical psychologist Ursula Whiteside, CEO of Now Matters Now, a suicide prevention group.
 “Suicidal thoughts are a form of escape from painful and prolonged experiences.
 But there are other ways to manage experiences that are beyond our control.”

 Suicidal thoughts can float up whenever you’re feeling deeply ashamed, hopeless, or disconnected from other people.
 You might not meet the standard definition for clinical depression or another psychiatric disorder, though it’s important to talk to a professional and find out.
 You’re vulnerable to despair whenever you feel alone or trapped with a significant problem you can’t solve.

 Many people tolerate a longing for death for years without making any kind of concrete plan or attempt.
 But sadly, every day people hit a crisis, decide they can’t bear it anymore, and make an attempt within minutes.